quartz-labs/docs/docs/how-it-works.md

 ## Deposits

 Deposits into Quartz are automatically routed to the protocols with the highest yield and lowest interest rate available at the time.
-Quartz periodically checks to see which rates are available across our integrated platforms, and will move user deposits if better rates become available.
+Quartz periodically checks to see which rates are available across our integrated platforms and will move user deposits if better rates become available.
 Quartz can only move funds between platforms, it cannot withdraw deposits out of the platform without user authorization.
 Only the wallet that deposited the funds can withdraw them.
 Money flows directly from the user's wallet to the chosen protocol, it does not need to be held in the Quartz smart contract.

 ## Spend without selling